The agency is located in Long Island City right near the E/M/R/7/N/W trains and following buses Q101.

 The agency will be reporting back to the Court and/or other legal entities (which will be discussed with you) your progress, your attendance, treatment goals and how you are progressing towards treatment goals.
 It is important that each individual take responsibility for their own treatment and seriously work with their group facilitator on treatment goals identified.
 Failing to seriously work towards treatment goals will result in a meeting with the Director to assess if you can continue with the Program.

-The program accepts males and females age 16 and up.
+The program accepts males and females age 13 years old and up.

 Given the sensitivity of our counseling we understand you may want to bring someone with you during the intake process however while in treatment we can not accommodate guests waiting for you due to confidentiality issues.